 We've said it before, and we're saying it again: this is not the time to experiment with a new recipe.
 If you're itching to try something new, make a plan to test it out once or twice before party time.

-If you plan on taking the role of head chef for this event, we recommend serving dishes that are meant to be cold or room temperature so you’re not locked in the kitchen for the whole party.
-Easy items like shrimp cocktail, sliders, steak tartar and caramelized onion flatbreads are all popular, easy to throw together (or purchased pre-made) and don’t need to be served hot.
+If you plan on assuming the role of Head Chef for this event, we recommend serving dishes that are meant to be cold or room temperature so you’re not locked in the kitchen for the whole party.
+Easy items like shrimp cocktail, roast nuts, steak tartar and flatbreads are all popular, easy-to-throw together (or purchased pre-made) and don’t need to be served hot.

 Set up food stations for cheese boards and crudités platters.
 This will allow guests to graze at their own pace and ensure they're not hungrily waiting by the kitchen door for the next round of appetizers to be passed.

-We know you are like a little Martha Stewart in your kitchen and can cook the pants off any chef.
-But this party may not be the time to prove it as, again, you want to be out and mingling with your friends – not in lock down in the kitchen sweating it out over sausage rolls.
+We know you are a Martha Stewart doppelgänger can cook the pants off any chef.
+But this party may not be the time to prove it as, again, you want to be out and mingling with your friends – not in culinary lockdown in the kitchen sweating it out over sausage rolls.

 In all our years of hosting cocktail parties, without a doubt, the Number 1 mistake our clients make when planning parties is skimping on service professionals.

 If you are having less than 10 guests at your fête, then you can get away with DIY.
-However, if this is a large or more formal holiday affair, we strongly recommend hiring a bartender and a server or two.
-Professional hospitality staff will do everything from taking guests’ coats to keeping the room tidy, plus clean up afterwards.
+However, if this is a large, or more formal, holiday affair, we strongly recommend hiring a bartender and a few servers.
+Professional hospitality staff will do everything from taking guests' coats to keeping the room tidy, plus clean up afterwards.
 That means all you have to concentrate on is being your flawlessly fabulous (stress-free and stylish!) self.

-Renting is so much more cost and time efficient than digging out the crystal stemware you never use, or taking a run to IKEA to stock up on cheap glasses only to store them for the rest of the year.
+Renting is so much more cost- and time-efficient than digging out the crystal stemware you never use, or taking a run to IKEA to stock up on cheap glasses only to store them in the basement for the rest of the year.

 Best part of renting?
 No dishes.
 The rental company takes dirty glasses and flatware back for cleaning.

-Estimate one glass per person per hour, and depending on how food is being served, 1-3 plates per person total.
-And don’t forget to rent extra coat racks and hangers if you don’t have enough closet space.
+TWS Tip: Estimate one glass per person per hour, and depending on how food is being served, 1-3 plates per person total.
+And don't forget serving trays, utensils, and extra coat racks and hangers if you don't have enough closet space.

 This is a cocktail party, not a bar, so keep your selection plentiful, but streamlined.
 Offer one red and one white wine, a sparkling wine, a lighter and darker beer, and one or two spirits, like gin and whiskey with a few mixes.
 If you’re expecting a lot of abstainers, a virgin cocktail that has a bit of thought put into it is always a nice touch.

-Guests typically have two drinks in the first hour and one per hour after that.
-So for a party that runs from 8pm until midnight, a guest will enjoy five cocktails.
+TWS Tip: Guests typically have two drinks in the first hour and one per hour after that.
+So for a party that runs from 8pm until midnight, a guest will enjoy about five cocktails.

 If you've decided against a bartender, and will have guests serving themselves, set up a six-foot table for maneuverability, with the following:

-Estimate six pours from a bottle of sparkling wine, four from a bottle of wine, and about 22 from a 750 ml bottle of spirits.
+TWS Tip: Estimate six pours from a bottle of sparkling wine, four from a bottle of wine, and about 22 one-ounce pours from a 750ml bottle of spirits.